John Augustine Zahm

-The Rev. John Augustine Zahm (pseudonym H. J. Mozans), CSC (June 14, 1851 – November 10, 1921) was a Holy Cross priest, author, scientist, and explorer of South America.
+John Augustine Zahm (pseudonym H. J. Mozans), CSC (June 14, 1851 – November 10, 1921) was a Holy Cross priest, author, scientist, and explorer of South America.
 He was born at New Lexington, Ohio, and died in Munich, Germany.

+Early life

+Zahm was born on June 14, 1851, in a log home in Jackson Township, Perry County, Ohio to John and Mary (née Braddock) Zahm.
+His mother was born in Pennsylvania and was of English descent, having Edward Braddock as an ancestor.
+His father was an immigrant to the United States from Olsberg, Germany.

+Zahm initially attended a one-room schoolhouse in Logan, with Januarius MacGahan being one of his classmates, before the family moved to Huntington, Indiana from where he learned of the University of Notre Dame.

 Education and career

 Zahm attended the University of Notre Dame in 1867 and graduated with honors in 1871 as a Novice of the Congregation of Holy Cross.
 He finished his theological studies and was ordained in 1875.
 Zahm was hired by the University of Notre Dame as a science teacher although he had interest in literature.
 His brother Albert attended Notre Dame as a student while John was on the faculty.

 During his time teaching he wrote the text Sound and Music in 1892.
 He was appointed the Vice President of Notre Dame at 25 years of age and held the position for nine years.
 In 1895, he was recognized as Doctor of Philosophy by Pope Leo XIII.
-Fr.
-John Zahm championed the view of Notre Dame becoming a research university dedicated to scholarship, which was at odds with Fr.
-Andrew Morrissey, who hoped to keep the institution a smaller boarding school.
+Zahm championed the view of Notre Dame becoming a research university dedicated to scholarship, which was at odds with Andrew Morrissey, who hoped to keep the institution a smaller boarding school.

 Writing

-Father Zahm is the author of many scholarly texts and published works against the Darwin movement.
+Zahm is the author of many scholarly texts and published works against Darwinism.
 He also wrote Catholic scientific essays published in American Catholic Quarterly and Catholic World, among others.

-Father Zahm fought through writing and used his detailed background in science to defend the ability of God and Catholic faith to remain in the scientific sphere.
+Zahm fought through writing and used his detailed background in science to defend the ability of God and the Catholic faith to remain in the scientific sphere.
 Focusing on Catholic men of science in the past, Zahm founded a magazine, Catholic Science and Catholic Scientists.
-Between 1891-96, he published multiple books and articles on the topic, culminating with Evolution and Dogma in 1896.
+Between 1891 and 1896, he published multiple books and articles on the topic, culminating with Evolution and Dogma in 1896.

 In this text, as in his others, Zahm argued that Roman Catholicism could fully accept an evolutionary view of biological systems, as long as this view was not centered around Darwin's theory of natural selection.
 After the Vatican decided to censure the book in 1898, Zahm fully accepted this rebuttal and pulled away from any writing concerning the relationship of theology and science.